 A Total Hysterectomy for a Benign Ovarian Cyst

-My appointment this year was a shock.
+My appointment was a shock.
 She found a mass near my right ovary.
 I was scheduled for an ultrasound.
 The ultrasound showed a 4cm mass.

 We scheduled surgery in two weeks.
 She gave us the ACOG hysterectomy brochure.
 I talked to a couple of friends that had the surgery.
 Not much to it, just rest a lot after surgery.
 They seemed fine, and hoped I would too.
 I called my doctor with a few questions, how will I feel after surgery and how might it effect sex.
 She said the Premarin would keep me feeling just as my natural estrogen has done.